menu

 For a small village, there is also a high proportion of single, often educated, people living in Put-in-Bay.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Put-in-Bay.

-Overall, Put-in-Bay’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Put-in-Bay’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small village, Put-in-Bay doesn't have a public transportation system that people use for their commute.